bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

   "cltFormationLogic": {
     "@type": "ControlAction",
     "name": "Deterministic Vesting Handshake (Nigeria)",
-    "description": "System activation occurs when a Host Community executes a Memorandum of Communal Understanding (MOCU aka MOSU-NG), utilizing the Land Use Act of 1978 as licensing hardware to vest idle land into a Community Land Trust (CLT)."
+    "description": "System activation occurs when a Host State executes a Memorandum of Communal Understanding (MOCU aka MOSU-NG), utilizing the Land Use Act of 1978 as licensing hardware to vest idle land into a Community Land Trust (CLT)."
   },
   "legalConsiderations": [
-    "Land Use Act 1978: Utilized as 'Licensing Hardware' to transition state-managed land into irrevocable private-sector licenses.", "80/20 Sovereign Adaptive Waterfall: Hard-coded split ensuring 80% of ground rent flows directly to Community Trusts, bypassing 'Federal Leakage'.", "Variable Quad-Partite Vetting (VQPV-NG): Governance boards consisting of Community, Fiduciary, Local Official, and Beneficiary seats with Community seniority.", "Fixed Cost Arbitrage: A market incentive providing a 70% land discount to firms that maintain a 95% human workforce ratio.", "Architect’s Limited Veto Provision: Non-negotiable disqualification of predatory entities (BlackRock, Vanguard, State Street, DoorDash) to ensure a Human Sanctuary.",
+    "Land Use Act 1978: Utilized as 'Licensing Hardware' to transition state-managed land into irrevocable private-sector licenses.", "50/30/20 Sovereign Adaptive Waterfall: Hard-coded split ensuring 80% of ground rent flows directly to Community Trusts, bypassing 'Federal Leakage'.", "Variable Quad-Partite Vetting (VQPV-NG): Governance boards consisting of Community, Fiduciary, Local Official, and Beneficiary seats with Community seniority.", "Fixed Cost Arbitrage: A market incentive providing a 70% land discount to firms that maintain a 95% human workforce ratio.", "Architect’s Limited Veto Provision: Non-negotiable disqualification of predatory entities (BlackRock, Vanguard, State Street, DoorDash) to ensure a Human Sanctuary.",